 Check out the End of Post for Link to more Examples

-When you gather your sources for a genealogy research, you should make an adequate effort to ensure a record of where they are from is stated.
-A reference of origin needs to be appended to each document and each fact on the handwritten family group sheets or family tree software.
+As you gather your sources for genealogy research make sure you do an adequate effort to ensure a record of where they are from is stated.
+Since a reference of origin needs to be appended to each document and each fact on the handwritten family group sheets or family tree software.
 A reference to sources allows for an excellent analysis of information.

 Proof evaluation is more than appraising facts on a record.
-The document or group of documents requires that they be studied.
-Keep in mind the purposes they were written, and that the people who formulated them influenced content and precision.
-Other variables to evaluate include laws and practices, how the record was stored, the kind of materials employed, and language and handwriting.
+The document or group of documents requires that they are studied.
+Always keep in mind the purposes they were written for, and that the people who formulated them influenced content and precision.
+Other variables you need to evaluate include laws and practices like, how the record was stored, the kind of materials employed, and language and handwriting.

 Some genealogists wrongly think it satisfactory to list a reference as explicitly “census” or “family member.”
 Those mere citations will raise inquiries later.
-It is beneficial to source-cite correctly and completely early in a genealogical research project.
-It saves time later, as a good citation will not require the genealogist to go back for additional citation information.
+So it is beneficial to source-cite correctly and completely early in a genealogical research project.
+In the long run, it will save you time, as a good citation will not require the genealogist to go back for additional citation information.

 If you would like to know how to cite every possible piece of document please check out these examples: APA Citation Examples